China through the eyes of Andy Warhol

 But should the photos, a separate set to the more conventional images taken on the trip by Warhol's traveling companion, photographer Christopher Makos, be considered high-art?

-To some, like curator Jeffrey Dietsch -- who also accompanied Warhol for the Hong Kong leg of the trip -- they represent great examples of the New Yorker's artistic vision.
+To some, like curator Jeffrey Deitch -- who also accompanied Warhol for the Hong Kong leg of the trip -- they represent great examples of the New Yorker's artistic vision.

 "Andy was not making art in a precious way," he said.
 "It was so inside him -- this unique vision of the world.
 They're very strong images, not just random snapshots."